alexmilowski/data-science/activities/nosql-databases/README.md

   1. Setup MongoDB and understand how to stop and start it.
   2. Setup MarkLogic and understand how to stop and start it.
   3. Setup Node.js
-  3. Have familarized yourself with JavaScript and Node.
+  3. Have familiarized yourself with JavaScript and Node.